-London Memories - Watching the Changing of Guard at Buckingham Palace
+London Diaries - Watching the Changing of Guard at Buckingham Palace

 We had too short time for packing our baggage.
 We were literally on toes shopping all the necessary stuff and then packing up which was done in a day.
 I took few ready-to-eat veggie stuff for our initial stay as I was in complete darkness about veg food in London.